Chris Higgins (ice hockey): Vancouver Canucks (2011–2016)

 During the off-season, Higgins re-signed with Vancouver to a two-year, $3.8 million contract on July 1, 2011.
 The deal was agreed upon prior to his scheduled unrestricted free agency.
-During the season, Higgins struggled with two bouts of Staph infection, one in December 2011 and the other in February 2012.
+During the season, Higgins struggled with two bouts of staph infection, one in December 2011 and the other in February 2012.
 He missed a combined 11 games as a result of swelling and suffering from severe side effects to the associated medication.
 Though he missed time, Higgins also played through the adverse reactions for several games following both bouts with the infection.
-Through the first half of the season, he often played on the second line with Kesler and David Booth; the trio were dubbed the "American Express Line," as they were all born in the United States.
+Through the first half of the season, he often played on the second line with Kesler and newcomer David Booth; the trio were dubbed the "American Express Line," as they were all born in the United States.
 Towards the end of the season, he was consistently placed on the team's third line, a defensive shutdown unit with fellow two-way forwards Jannik Hansen and deadline-acquisition Samuel Påhlsson.
 Used in both roles over the campaign, Higgins was often recognized as the team's most consistent and hardest-working forward.
 On the last day of the regular season, he was accordingly awarded the Fred J. Hume Award, voted by fans as the team's "unsung hero."
 Appearing in 71 games, Higgins recorded 43 points (18 goals and 25 assists), his highest total in four years and fifth among team forwards.

 On April 2, 2013, Higgins signed a four-year, $10 million extension with the Canucks.

 During the 2015–16 season, on January 12, 2016, Higgins was put on waivers after unsuccessful attempts to trade the winger.
 He cleared waivers the next day and was sent down to the Utica Comets, the AHL affiliate of the Canucks.
 On March 19, 2016, Higgins was recalled by the Vancouver Canucks after multiple injuries occurred on both the Canucks and Comets rosters.
 He would finish the season with the Canucks.

 In the off-season, on June 27, 2016, Higgins's tenure in Vancouver ended when he was placed on waivers by the Canucks for the intention of buying out the remaining year of his contract.
 On August 30, 2016, unable to secure an NHL contract, Higgins signed a PTO to attend training camp with former club, the Calgary Flames.
 On October 10, Higgins was released from his tryout.